Featured Topics

 S&P Global Energy

-Alice Yu is the Principal Analyst of Future Energy Metals Research at S&P Global Energy.
+Alice Yu is the Associate Director of Future Energy Metals Research at S&P Global Energy.

-Alice graduated with a MSc in Economic History and BSc in Economics, both from the London School of Economics.
+Prior to joining, Alice was a strategy consultant in metals at CRU where she led projects across market due diligence, market entry strategy, competitor mapping, and acquisition target selection.
+Alice holds an MSc in Economic History and a BSc in Economics, both from the London School of Economics.

 S&P Global Energy